jina-ai/jina/CONTRIBUTING.md

 #### General Documentation

-This covers files like [Jina 101](https://101.jina.ai), [Input and Output Functions](https://docs.jina.ai/chapters/io/index.html), etc.

-These are typically written in Markdown, though some may be in RestructuredText.
+Our docs are typically written in Markdown, though some may be in RestructuredText.

 If you're just correcting a typo, feel free to make a pull request.
 For bigger ones, check out our [getting support section](#-getting-support) to get in touch and discuss more.